 7 Things I've Learned So Far, by Olivia Newport

-This is a recurring column I’m calling “7 Things I’ve Learned So Far,”where writers (this installment written by Olivia Newport, author of THE PURSUIT OF LUCY BANNING) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent -- by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.
+This is a recurring column called “7 Things I’ve Learned So Far,”where writers (this installment written by Olivia Newport, author of THE PURSUIT OF LUCY BANNING) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent -- by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.

 1. Take the long way.
 Shortcuts rarely pay off when it comes to research and preparation.
 Grabbing a quick fact here and there results in an unpersuasive random sensation in the finished text—which then turns out not to be finished after all.
 Writing is about more than crafting and reshaping the words that make it to screen or paper.
 It’s about wisely sifting the possibilities of what to write about in the first place.